 I woke up at 3.30 in the morning last night with all this stuff going on, drank some coffee, took a shower, went and walked around the local golf course that's next door.

-Came back about 5 a.m. and sat down with an iPad, had another cup of coffee, and I went to Infowars.com and saw a Kellen McBreen article he put out like, yeah, last night I'd missed.
+Came back about 5 a.m. and sat down with an iPad, had another cup of coffee, and I went to Infowars.com and saw a Kellen McBreen article he put out like, yep, last night I'd missed.

 And I watched it twice.

-And believe me, I don't have 45 minutes to watch it 20-something minutes twice.
+And believe me, I don't have 45 minutes to watch it 20-something minute twice.

-But I said, this is important because what it illustrates for everybody.
+But I said, this is important because what it illustrates for everybody, it's like a skeleton key or a Rosetta Stone.

 But I'm going to get Ezra Levant's take on the impeachment of Trump, the trial, the virus first in this segment.